A topic from the subject of Physical Chemistry in Chemistry.

 Conclusion

-Modern physical chemistry is a powerful and versatile tool that can be used to understand the behavior of matter at the molecular level.
+Modern physical chemistry is a powerful and versatile tool used to understand the behavior of matter at the molecular level.
 It has a wide range of applications in many areas of science and technology.

 Modern Physical Chemistry